mikasa16ren-lgtm/Task_04/README.md

 - scikit-learn
 - NLTK

-## How to Run the Notebooks
+## How to Run the Project
-1. Download the raw dataset from the Kaggle link above.
+1. Download the raw dataset from the Kaggle link above and place it in `data/WELFake_Dataset.csv`.
 2. Install dependencies with `pip install -r requirements.txt`.
-3. Open and run `notebook/task_01_data_audit.ipynb` for the audit.
+3. Open `notebook/combined_project_pipeline.ipynb`.
-4. Open and run `Task-02-Missing-Values/notebook/task_02_missing_value_imputation.ipynb` for missing-value handling.
-5. Open and run `Task-03-Duplicate-Removal/notebook/task_03_duplicate_removal.ipynb` for duplicate detection and removal.
-6. Run the `Task 4: Statistical Text Analysis` section in `notebook/combined_project_pipeline.ipynb` to generate the statistics, visualizations, and conclusion.
+4. Run the notebook cells in order to execute the full workflow: audit, missing-value handling, duplicate removal, and Task 4 statistical analysis.
+5. Review the generated outputs in `results/` and the cleaned datasets in `data/`.

 ## Conclusion
 The WELFake dataset contains important data-quality issues, including missing text values, repeated article records, and near-duplicate headlines and articles.
 The workflow now also includes a raw-dataset statistical comparison of fake and real news text, giving a reproducible descriptive baseline before any downstream modeling.